lucdalton/naive-bayes-classifier/README.md

-# Simple text classifier using naive bayes algorithm
+# Text classifier to test the sentiment of tweets using naive-Bayes algorithm

-Test the sentiment of tweets.  includes a HTTP server
+requires training data